-The results show that, following the seductive detail effect, electronic distractions have a statistically significant effect on verbal memory.
-However, there seems to be no effect on visual memory, which discourages the theory that electronic distractions, specifically music, negatively impact memory.
+The results show a statistically significant effect of electronic distractions on verbal memory following the seductive detail effectW.
+However, there was no effect on visual memory, discouraging the theory that electronic distractions, specifically music, negatively impact memory.

-Additionally, the grade and gender of the subject did not have a significant impact on their verbal and visual memory, with one exception.
-Males had significantly higher visual memory scores than females under the instrumental music condition.
-Further experiments would have to be done to determine the exact cause of this difference, but it does not seem to be related to the actual gender demographics of the subjects – it isn’t occurring because there aren’t an equal number of female and male subjects.
-The chi-square analysis of the change in demographics throughout the experiment showed no significantly different number of male and female subjects at that stage in the study (p = 0.766) (Figure 4D).
+Additionally, neither the grade nor gender of the subject had a significant impact on their verbal and visual memory, with one exception.
+Male participants had significantly higher visual memory scores than females when listening to instrumental music.
+Further experiments would have to be done to determine the exact cause of this difference.
+However, it does not seem to be related to the actual gender demographics of the subjects – it isn’t occurring because there aren’t an equal number of female and male subjects.
+The chi-square analysis of the change in demographics throughout the experiment showed no significant difference in the number of male and female subjects at that stage in the study (p = 0.766) (Figure 4D).

-While the change in grade demographics of subjects was not found to be significant, it is approaching significance, and the low number of subjects in grades 11 and 12 has practical significance.
-This may be an artefact of my personal relationship with the subjects.
-The study was multi-staged, and required nearly a month of participation, and those subjects I knew personally (who I shared classes and spent time with) may have been incentivized to complete the study.
+While the change in grade demographics of subjects was not found to be significant, it is approaching significance, and the low number of subjects in grades 11 and 12 is worth noting.
+This may be an artifact of our relationship with the subjects.
+The study was multi-staged and required nearly a month of participation, and those subjects I knew personally (who I shared classes and spent time with) may have been incentivized to complete the study.
 To avoid this in future experiments, the study’s proctor and contact could be a non-student party.